nikomatsakis/babysteps/babysteps/_posts/2014-05-13-focusing-on-ownership.markdown

 #### Locals can't be modeled using references

-This phenomena arises from the fact that references are just not as expressive as local variables.
+This phenomenon arises from the fact that references are just not as expressive as local variables.
 In general, this hinders abstraction.
 Let me give you a few examples to explain what I mean.
 Imagine I have an environment struct that stores a pointer to an error counter: